 Statements like: “I’m sorry you feel that way” and “that’s not true” or even, “you may be right,” can protect you tremendously from getting into an argument.

-You see, the more an alcoholic can keep us anxious and angry and responding in negative manners to the things they say about us, the more the focus is on our bad behavior and not theirs.
+You see, the more an alcoholic can keep us anxious, angry and reacting in negative ways, the greater the focus is on our bad behavior and not theirs.

-An alcoholic just does these types of things in order to get the focus off of them and on us.
+An alcoholic uses guilt in order to get the focus off of them and on us.
 This is a common thread among addicts.
 If they can blame everyone else for their problems, then somehow it makes them feel better in a very dysfunctional kind of way.
-This is typical alcoholic behavior.

-I made up my mind that I was going to love the alcoholic in my life no matter what kind of guilt trip they were trying to give me.
-I increased the amount of patience and love that I was giving once I stopped responding to all of the blame and guilt trips they were giving.
+When I made up my mind that I was going to love the alcoholic in my life no matter what kind of guilt trip they were trying to give me, patience and love for them increased.
+This isn’t to say I became a doormat.
+No!
+I learned how to set healthy boundaries as well.